Admissions Requirements & Process

 • a person who can speak to the applicant's professional work.

-• Personal essay (limit to 2-3 pages, single-spaced) addressing the elements evaluated by the MSN holistic admissions essay writing rubric
+• Personal essay (limit to 2-3 pages, single-spaced) must address the prompts included in the application materials

 • Completed applicant survey